Walking my dogs recently, I ran into a friend who exclaimed when she realized my son is a Senior.

 We all want our kids to get whatever they want

 My student offered a wan smile.
 More than twenty years later, I felt a pang of empathy for that misguided mother.
-We want the moon for our children, and not being able to climb right up and snatch it from the sky is hard.
+We want the moon for our children, and being unable to climb right up and snatch it from the sky is hard.
 The more powerful the parent, the more helpless she feels, caught in a system that is not always fair.
 The colleges take who the colleges want.
 You’re an oboe player?
-Great, except your dream college, took five oboe players last year, and they need a harpist this year!
+Great, except your dream college took five oboe players last year, and they need a harpist this year!

 I would say to my girls: